 This is where serverless trackers make things easy.
 Serverless trackers show the status of all your Lambda functions in one place.
 It allows you to make data-based decisions on how to interact with your customers.

-With Dashbird.io you can track the cost for any particular project from the main screen allowing you to see exactly how many dollars you are spending for your AWS Lambda.
-Furthermore, you can see the individual cost for each of your function as well as other important information like execution time, invocations, errors, etc. under the Lambda functions view section.
+Furthermore, you can see the individual cost for each of your functions and other important information like execution time, invocations, errors, etc., under the Lambda functions view section.

 No upfront cost with serverless.
 Without cloud computing, the only other option is to buy servers before creating a new app.
 This means more waiting time for an ROI on your servers.

 Scaling is much cheaper.
 Instead of buying more servers and hoping they provide the capacity you need, you can just pay for how much you use without worrying about your system crashing.